 By Nicole Buckler

 Professor Amit Gefen from Tel Aviv University is one of the world’s leading experts in Tissue Engineering.
 His professional history demonstrates him to be wildly dynamic in his thinking.
-But now he is using his boffin skills to create something that I for one would happily munch down with gusto – a chicken breast grown in a lab.
+But now he is using his boffin skills to create something unusual and revolutionary – a chicken breast grown in a lab.
 No chickens would be hurt in the process.
 And that’s the tastiest chicken of all.

 Many people have got a beady eye on this team and have their fingers crossed.
 It holds a lot of promise for the wellbeing of the world we will be living in 20 years from now.